jmks/ruby-testing-workshop/README.md

 ###The Exercise

-The exercises are broken out into areas by file, hashes are covered in +about_hashes.rb+, order in the +path_to_enlightenment.rb+ file.
+The exercises are broken out into areas by file, hashes are covered in ``about_hashes.rb``, order in the ``path_to_enlightenment.rb`` file.

 Each exercise builds up your knowledge of Ruby and builds upon itself.
 The tests will stop at the first place you need to correct.

 Some exercises simply need to have the correct answer substituted for an incorrect one.
 Some, however, require that you to supply more of your own code.
-If you see the method +__+ (a double underscore) in the source, it is a hint to you to supply your own code in order to make it work correctly.
+If you see the method ``__`` (a double underscore) in the source, it is a hint to you to supply your own code in order to make it work correctly.

 The goal is to learn the Ruby language, syntax, structure, and some common functions and libraries.
 By basing the exercises on tests, you'll get practice with test writing while expanding your Ruby knowledge.
 Testing is essential in your quest to learn and do great things in Ruby.